*Disclosure – Some of the links below are affiliate links, which means that at no extra cost to yourself, I will earn a commission if you purchase.

 4. Creative Journaling – Painting and Colouring in the Bible.
 If you like doing Bible journaling and painting and drawing in your Bible, your children can definitely join in there.
 You can either give them a blank piece of paper to draw on, or make a copy of a Bible page that they can paint on just like you.
 Or you could let them do it in your Bible, and really enjoy the moment and remember its about the time spent with God not the outcome of the artwork.

-5. Pray for the World – Find a world globe or an Atlas and pick a country to pray over with your children.
+5. Pray for the World – Find a world globe like this one or an Atlas and pick a country to pray over with your children.
 You can get information on the country either just looking it up, or try the Pray Today app, or even the Operation World book.Pray for the children in these countries, or pray for the churches there.
 My children really love this one, they really love learning about different countries and cultures.
 This is also a great activity because you can start to teach Biblical worldview and differences in cultures and beliefs to your children.

 There you have it, my 5 ways of including and involving your children in your times with the Lord.
 Remember that you are your children’s first view of God and that your children are your mission field.
 So what an awesome way of introducing them to Jesus and the reality of having a relationship with Him!